How to update for cheap with chalk paint furniture

 How to use chalk paint

 Using chalk paint is very easy.
-Luckily I just updated a dresser that had been passed to us, so I took photos and wrote down the steps.
+Luckily I just updated a dresser with chalk paint that had been passed to us, so I took photos and wrote down the steps.

 Items needed to chalk paint furniture: